grpc/proposal/A46-xds-nack-semantics-improvement.md

 picture.
 To ensure that the control plane will have that kind of clear picture, there will be subsequent work to extend the xDS protocol to allow per-resource NACKing instead of per-response NACKing, although that will be a broader project.
+Note that the CSDS service in the gRPC xDS client (see [gRFC A40](A40-csds-support.md)) can be used to get the current state of the resources in the client, which is likely to be more accurate than the view fromthe xDS server.

 We considered the following alternatives: